Mary McCann

-Mary Ann McCann (1890–1966) was an Irish-born American woman who was awarded the Silver Lifesaving Medal, for rescuing passengers, including up to nine children, from the 1904 PS General Slocum steamboat fire in New York City.
+Mary Ann McCann (1890–1966) was an Irish-born American woman who was awarded the Silver Lifesaving Medal for rescuing passengers, including up to nine children, from the 1904 PS General Slocum steamboat fire in New York City.

 Early life

 Mary McCann immigrated to the United States from Athlone in Ireland, arriving in Ellis Island on April 24, 1904.
+She had been given money for a train ticket back to the convent school which she had attended for years; her parents expected her to become a teacher.
+Instead, McCann bought passage on a ship bound for New York City.